 Depending on where you live, you have up to 10 different Medigap policies to choose from: A, B, C, D, F, G, K, L, M, and N (policies in Wisconsin, Massachusetts, and Minnesota have different names).
-Each policy offers a different set of standardized benefits, meaning that policies with the same letter name offer the same benefits (see question What Costs Do Medigaps Cover?).
-However, premiums can vary from company to company (see question How Much Do Medigaps Cost?).
+Each policy offers a different set of standardized benefits, meaning that policies with the same letter name offer the same benefits (see What Costs Do Medigaps Cover?).
+However, premiums can vary from company to company (see How Much Do Medigaps Cost?).

 This content was created and copyrighted by the Medicare Rights Center ©2020.
 Medicare Rights Center is a national, nonprofit consumer service organization that works to ensure access to affordable health care for older adults and people with disabilities.
 These materials are presented here with support from YourMedicare.com and may not be distributed, modified or edited without Medicare Rights’ consent.